 - Costs / Formalities: As a rule, the running costs of a limited liability company are somewhat higher than for a private company.
 This is mainly related to the provisions of the German Commercial Code regarding the preparation of the annual financial statements.

 - Thus, the GmbH is required to prepare a balance sheet and an appendix to the annual financial statements.
 In addition, for a certain size of the company, there may still be obligations to prepare a management report and to audit the annual financial statements by an auditor.
 A copy of the annual financial statements must be deposited with the relevant commercial register for public inspection.

 - Regarding the formalities, particular attention must be paid to the numerous formal requirements of corporate and commercial law as well as tax law.
 As a matter of principle, corresponding contracts or resolutions of the shareholders' meeting must be submitted for each payment of the limited liability company to the shareholder or managing director.
 If this is not the case, the tax office will be disqualified with the corresponding adverse consequences for the shareholder.

-- Taxation: The GmbH is subject as a legal entity of corporation and trade tax.
-Even in the case of a "self-employed" limited liability company, the business tax is payable by law, which, however, can not be credited against the personal income tax of the shareholder.
+- Taxation: As a legal entity, the GmbH is subject to corporation and trade tax.
+Even with a "freelance" GmbH, trade tax is due by law, but this cannot be offset against the personal income tax of the partner.